realms-team/sol/doc/source/SolDefines.rst

 This will create a issue number like #49.
 We will use it later.

 2. Add the object type in the list at the top of the SolDefines.py file.

 * Prepend the string "SOL_TYPE" befor your object name.

-* Increment the last number of the list to get an object id Refer to the other object if you are not sure.
+* Increment the last number of the list to get an object id

+Refer to the other object if you are not sure.

 3. Add the object structure at the bottom of the SolDefines.py file.

 Refere to the python structure to know which field to set: https://docs.python.org/2/library/struct.html

+4. Add the object structure at the bottom of the README.md file.